-Understanding how ants get into homes around Kalamazoo helps homeowners and businesses prevent a full ant infestation.
-Local ant species such as odorous house ants, pavement ants, and carpenter ants are skilled at finding small entry points in structures.
-Once inside, they travel through wall voids, basements, and kitchens in search of food and water.
+Local ant species such as odorous house ants, pavement ants, and carpenter ants can exploit very small entry points.
+They move through wall voids, basements, and kitchens in search of food and water.

 Key Takeaways

-- Ants often enter homes through tiny cracks, foundation gaps, and openings around utility lines.
+- Ants enter homes through tiny cracks, foundation gaps, and openings around utility lines.

 - Common Kalamazoo ant species include pavement ants, odorous house ants, and carpenter ants.